 I rented a nail gun, compressor and bought the braided staples.
 I was just a couple hours away from starting to nail the floor in place.
 Then late Sunday afternoon, I got a call from my contractor I use frequently.
 He asked what was the project of the month and we talked about the floor.
 He told me he had a floor guy who normally was booked up, had 3 days this week he was open… gears starting to turn.
-We were happy with the estimate he gave us and we gave the green light to move forward.
+We were happy with the estimate and we gave the green light to move forward.

 The next morning he showed up and started to cut the wood and nail it in place.

-Our costs 300 sqrt feet: $2500
+Our costs 300 square feet: $1700

-- Flooring installation, sanding and finishing: $2300
+Flooring installation, sanding and finishing: $2300

-- New baseboards and toe nail molding (including installation) $250
+New baseboards and toe-nail molding: $250

 We are so pleased with the outcome here, not only does it match our other floors well, it elevates the space to feel up to date.
 Even if it takes a year or 3 to totally match our other floors we are still OK.